ADMINISTRATIVE AND SUPPORT STAFF

 Andrea is a co-founder of Puddletown School.
 She received her Bachelor of Arts in English Literature and Creative Writing from Colorado State University.
 After graduating she headed a creative writing and arts program at a local Fort Collins, Colorado preschool.
 Andrea then moved to Portland where she began assisting and teaching at the Northwest Children’s Theater.
 She returned to school in 2001 to receive her Montessori certification from Montessori Institute Northwest and a Masters of Montessori Education from Loyola College.
 She has worked with many Portland public schools and local Montessori schools through outreach and other after school programs.
 Andrea serves on the Oregon Montessori Association Board.
 In her free time Andrea enjoys baking, walking her dog, reading, and swimming in the ocean.

-Sam is a cofounder of Puddletown School.
-He graduated from William Penn College with Majors in Art, English and Journalism and a Minor in Education.
-He worked in a Montessori classroom on the Oregon Coast to develop an immersion program for Spanish speaking students and in Costa Rica with a bilingual program.
-He received his Montessori Primary Certificate from the Montessori Institute Northwest and a Masters of Education from Loyola College in Baltimore.
-Sam taught in Connecticut at an inner city Montessori school with the Hartford Public School system.
-After returning to the Pacific Northwest he taught at Cascadia Montessori Elementary School.
+Sam is a co-founder of Puddletown School.
+He graduated from a Quaker college with Majors in Art, English and Journalism and a Minor in Education.
+After working in more traditional educational settings, he volunteered in a Montessori classroom on the Oregon Coast to develop an immersion program for Spanish speaking students.
+He went on to get his Montessori Primary Certificate from the Montessori Institute Northwest and a Masters of Education from Loyola College in Baltimore and has been invested in Montessori Education since 1996.
+Sam began teaching in Connecticut at an inner city Montessori school with the Hartford Public School system becoming involved in the planning and development of the Learning Corridor with Trinity College.
+After returning to the Pacific Northwest he taught at in an Elementary program and worked to establish a Montessori middle school.
+Eventually the desire to return to the primary classroom and a willing partner led to starting our current program.

 Bodeene springs from Ottawa, Canada, where she received her Bachelor of Arts in History and Graduate Diploma in Documentary Film Production.
 She has been joyfully dwelling in idyllic Portland, Oregon since the Spring of 2011, and earned her AMI Montessori Primary Diploma in June of 2013.
 She has taught in Québec, South Korea, and Prince Edward Island, and has nannied in Finland and Oregon; she respects and honors the light the child and believes wholeheartedly in the power of the Montessori Method.
 A social introvert, Bodeene is an avid reader, photographer, and yogi.
 She endeavors to live each day harmoniously with reverence for all life.
 Bodeene is an assistant at Puddletown School and runs the after care program.